• Skip to main content

 • Mix vinegar with other ingredients thoroughly.

-• Add 1 teaspoon unsalted peanuts.
+• Add 1 teaspoon of unsalted peanuts.

-• Add 1 teaspoon unsalted sunflower seeds.
+• Add 1 teaspoon of unsalted sunflower seeds.

 • Add 1/2 teaspoon each of unsalted chopped walnuts, slivered almonds, and pumpkin seeds.